-In this short dog training video I managed to capture the following dog behaviours and body language:
+In this short dog training video, the following behaviors and body language cues were captured:

 The activity or body language | Reason or meaning in dog |